Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Semantic Versioning

-Keizaal uses semantic versioning to quickly determine the size of an update and if it is savegame compatible or not.
-This is what the version numbers mean:
+Keizaal uses semantic versioning to quickly assess the size of an update and its savegame compatibility.
+Here’s what the version numbers indicate:

-- <ins>**1**</ins>.0.0 = A large update that is **NOT** savegame compatible and fundamentally changes the list.
+<ins>**1**</ins>.0.0 = MASSIVE update that is NOT savegame compatible and fundamentally changes the list.\
-- 1.<ins>**1**</ins>.0 = An update that is **NOT** savegame compatible.
+1.<ins>**1**</ins>.0 = MAJOR update that is NOT savegame compatible.\
-- 1.1.<ins>**1**</ins> = An update that **IS** savegame compatible.
+1.1.<ins>**1**</ins> = MINOR update that IS savegame compatible.\
+1.1.1.<ins>**1**</ins> = PATCH hotfix that IS savegame compatible.

-In layman's terms, if the first two version numbers have not changed, it is savegame compatible.
+In layman's terms, if the first two version numbers have not changed it is savegame compatible.

 You can find your current version of Keizaal at the top of Mod Organizer.
-If the version isn't listed, you're probably using a pre-3.4.0 version.
+If the version isn't listed you're probably using a pre-3.4.0 version.

 # Modification